animal-tree/Writing-stuff/BadStuff46-quantum-relativity.md

 7. Chaos and all of these quantum "things" are dark matter, defined at least by a 3-dimensional velocity and a 3-dimensional spin to keep track of orbital pattern.

 Goal: Simulate this with a differentiable physics universe to show emergent gravity, and directly derive that special relativity can emerge from this absolute formulation of linear and angular velocity tradeoffs creating relative time.

+A simple rule between any two-pair of quanta based on their relative velocities and spins should suffice to produce the effects of gravity and electromagnetism, mass and charge.
+Different emergent orbital and helical patterns may be regarded as "elementary" particles.